nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/uploadFile.png" width="600" />

 ### 3. Create medical certificate PDF file
-This feature servers as one of the core features of Medimate, so how is it implemented?
+This feature servers as one of the core features of MediMate, so how is it implemented?

 * There are two ways to create medical certificate for a patient within the application.
   Users can either utilize a command (similar to 1.Marking Appointment using CreateCommand ) or click the `create button` in the user interface.
 * PDF file generated will be a copy of [`MC.pdf`](https://github.com/AY2223S2-CS2103T-W11-4/tp/blob/master/src/main/resources/MC.pdf).
-* External API: [`pdfbox-app-2.027`](https://pdfbox.apache.org/) used to read and write [`MC.pdf`](https://github.com/AY2223S2-CS2103T-W11-4/tp/blob/master/src/main/resources/MC.pdf).
+* External API: [`pdfbox-app-2.027`](https://pdfbox.apache.org/) is used to read and write [`MC.pdf`](https://github.com/AY2223S2-CS2103T-W11-4/tp/blob/master/src/main/resources/MC.pdf).
 * This section will delve deeper into the implementation of the medical certificate creation functionality when the user click `create button` filling up with correct information and called the `FileManager` object.

 This feature is achieved by the following classes:
 * `FileManager` - offers an `generateMc` method that is invoked by `CreateCommand` and the `create button`
 * `PdfGenerator` - offers an `generate` method that is invoked by `generateMC` method in `FileManager`

-After the user click `create button` and filled up with the correct information (doctor name, medical condition, and days), FileManger is initialised with the given `Person` Object and `generateMc` method is called invoking `generate` method.
+After the user click `create button` and filled up with the correct information (doctor name, medical condition, and days), `FileManger` is initialised with the given `Person` Object and `generateMc` method is called invoking `generate` method.
 * The generate method creates a customized Medical Certificate (MC) PDF for a patient by loading a template, filling in the form fields, saving the filled form with a unique filename, updating the patient's medical condition, and displaying a success message.

 <img src="images/createMc.png" width="600" />